kyma-project/website/content/blog-posts/2020-07-01-release-notes-1.14/index.md

 ## Eventing

-### Eventing charts compatible with Helm 3
+### Eventing installation tweaks

-The Eventing component and all of its charts (`knative-eventing`, `event-sources`, `knative-eventing-kafka`, `nats-streaming`, and `knative-provisioner-nats`) are now Helm 3-compatible and can be installed independently as a standalone `kyma-eventing` cluster.
-We also made sure that all Eventing charts are uninstalled smoothly and all related custom resources are cleaned up.
-To uninstall the Eventing component, simply run `helm delete {EVENTING_CHART_NAME}`.
+Apart from being compatible with Helm3, we now also support uninstallation and parallel installation of Eventing charts with Helm.
+When uninstalling the charts, we bring your cluster back to its original state by cleaning up all Eventing-related CustomResourceDefinitions and their corresponding control plane components, like Eventing Controllers and Knative Eventing.
+To uninstall the whole Eventing component, simply run `helm delete {EVENTING_CHART_NAME}`.
+When it comes to parallel installation, all Eventing charts (`knative-eventing`, `event-sources`, `knative-eventing-kafka`, `nats-streaming`, and `knative-provisioner-nats`) can now be installed concurrently.
+This change introduces out-of-the-box resiliency to the installation process - by installing all bits and pieces alongside their dependencies, you significantly raise the chances of having a healthy Eventing system on your cluster.

 ## Installation